everyday-as/gmodstore-java-sdk/docs/AddonVersionsApi.md

 <a name="createAddonVersion"></a>
 # **createAddonVersion**
-> InlineResponse2012 createAddonVersion(name, changelog, file, releaseType, addonId, with)
+> AddonVersionResponse createAddonVersion(name, changelog, file, releaseType, addonId, with)

 Create a new version for an addon